echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 Any sidechain mechanism implies stability against the following three critical situations:

 1. double waste of funds (on the main chain side or the sidechain side)
-1. loss of access to funds (on the main chain side or the sidechain side)
+2. loss of access to funds (on the main chain side or the sidechain side)
-1. ability of any committee members to make a sole decision and corrupt the state of the chain
+3. ability of any committee members to make a sole decision and corrupt the state of the chain

 The security of the Echo Sidechain with respect to the first point is based on two aspects:

 1. To avoid possible main chain forks all blocks should be processed with reasonable lag, 12 blocks for the Bitcoin chain and 20 blocks for the Ethereum chain.
 Hereinafter we will refer to the transaction as confirmed in the main chain if it has received the above mentioned number of confirmations in the chain.
-1. From the Echo side, this security is guaranteed by EchoRand, which reduces the probability of network forks to an extremely low level.
+2. From the Echo side, this security is guaranteed by EchoRand, which reduces the probability of network forks to an extremely low level.

 The second situation is covered with the ability to manually create transactions and transfer funds out of the address/account controlled by the committee and 24 hours delay in processing the deposits/withdrawals.

 In addition to that sidechain it includes decreasing after some predefined time the number of signatures required to withdraw funds and ability to cancel the deposit transaction during 24 hours for the Bitcoin sidechain.
 For details please refer to corresponding sections.

-Voting process covers the third possible vulnerability by not allowing any of the committee members to simulate non existent transactions on the main chain or to transfer funds out of the committee controlled account/address.
+Sidechain operations use SPV mechanism.
+It allows to store merkle proof beside sidechain transaction.
+This scheme covers the third possible vulnerability by not allowing any of the committee members to simulate to prevent simulating non existent transactions on the main chain or to transfer funds out of the committee controlled account/address.

 ## Bitcoin Sidechain